REVENUE MANAGEMENT FOR CAMPGROUNDS

 On popular days, as the supply of campsites gets less and less, the rates should increase to reflect the true value of that campsite in the marketplace.
 You should be letting the market determine your price, instead of resorting to some arbitrary number based on what you have done in the past or what your competition is going.

-In our experience (we have been managing 2 holiday parks for the last 5 years, the Lady's Mile and Oakcliff Holiday Parks), effective revenue management can increase your campground site revenue by up to 25%.
+In our experience (since 2016 we have been managing 2 holiday parks, Lady's Mile and Oakcliff), effective revenue management can increase your campground site revenue by up to 40%.
 When you carry that revenue down to the bottom of your profit and loss statement, some business owners have doubled their profits.

 Using Data for Successful Post-Covid Recovery